wikibus/JsonLD.Entities/readme.md

 ## Usage examples

-All usage samples are written in the Literate Programming manner and can be conveniently viewed on GitHub in the [JsonLd.Docu project][docs]
+All usage samples are written in the Literate Programming manner and can be conveniently viewed on GitHub in the [Documentation project][docs]

 Graph image from [W3C](http://www.w3.org/RDF/) originally desgined by [Bill Schwappacher](mailto:bill@tracermedia.com).